SvenTo/AndroidRCCar/README.md

 	- And [AndroidRCCar.Arduino/AndriodRCCarSketch/](AndroidRCCar.Arduino/AndriodRCCarSketch/) for an example sketch
 - Compile and Upload
 	- You can test your software with the [AndroidRCCar.Arduino.Test](_APK/AndroidRCCar.Arduino.Test.apk) Android Application
-		- Note: The test suite is optimized for the reference car, so if you have other features configured the command GET_FEATURES will fail as example
+		- Note: The test suite is optimized for the reference car.
+So if you have other features configured as there, the command GET_FEATURES will fail, as example
 		- The test suite is located here [AndroidRCCar.Arduino.Test/res/raw/test_suite](AndroidRCCar.Arduino.Test/res/raw/test_suite)
 - The protocol is documented here:
 	- [RequestCommands](AndroidRCCar.Host/src/to/sven/androidrccar/host/accessorycommunication/model/RequestCommand.java)